Skip to main content

 }' | jq -r '.groupId')

-# 4. Bind the group to your tenant
+# 2. Bind to your tenant

 curl -X POST https://api.swarmd.ai/relay/v1/policy-bindings \